 The Museum also holds excellent collections relating to rural life, including agriculture, domestic life, trades and industries, and transport.
 A library of printed books, maps and other published materials relevant to the collections is held by the Museum for study purposes.
 The collections are ‘Designated’ as being of national importance in England, and the Museum has full “Accreditation“.

 As well as bringing to life the homes, farmsteads and rural industries represented by its collections and exhibits, other themes are strongly represented at the Museum, including landscape, agriculture, animal husbandry, science and sustainability.
 Interpretation is achieved mainly through people, together with modest panel displays and publications.
 There are no plans to introduce electronic gadgets.

 The Museum has an extremely strong commitment to lifelong learning.
 In addition to 20-25,000 children visiting in school parties every year, the Museum operates as a private sector training provider, selling over 3,600 student-days of adult teaching and training every year, with a broad spectrum of provision from workshop-based skills training to two graduate courses run in association with University of York.

-The Museum makes a major contribution to tourism in the Chichester area, and is be a key attraction in the South Downs National Park.
+The Museum makes a major contribution to tourism in the Chichester area, and is a key attraction in the South Downs National Park.
 It attracts around 150,000 visitors each year; mainly schools, couples and families, but with significant numbers of special interest visitors as well.

-During its forty-year life, the Museum has been acknowledged as one of the UK’s leading independent museums.
+During its life, the Museum has been acknowledged as one of the UK’s leading independent museums.
 It receives no revenue subsidy from central or local government, but synergy between museum objectives and commercial realism is one of its most impressive features.

 - The Weald & Downland Open Air Museum Limited is a company limited by guarantee and a registered charity.